otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ## Detailed example of the prekey server over XMPP

-bob@xmpp.org wants to know how many prekeys remain unused on the server
+`bob@xmpp.org` wants to know how many prekeys messages remain unused on the Prekey Server:

-1. bob@xmpp.org logs in to his server (talk.xmpp.org).
+1. bob@xmpp.org logs in to his server (`talk.xmpp.org`).
-1. bob@xmpp.org uses service discovery to find a prekey server on his server (prekey.xmpp.org).
+1. bob@xmpp.org uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
-   1. The service discovery also informs the prekey server's long-term public key.
+   1. The service discovery also informs the Prekey Server's long-term public key.
-1. bob@xmpp.org discovers the capabilities of prekey.xmpp.org.
+1. `bob@xmpp.org` discovers the capabilities of `prekey.xmpp.org`.
-   1. prekey.xmpp.org is capable of all features of a prekey server.
+   1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
-1. bob@xmpp.org asks prekey.xmpp.org about the number of prekeys it has stored for him.
+1. `bob@xmpp.org` asks `prekey.xmpp.org` about the number of prekeys messages it has stored for him.
    1. TODO: Explain the DAKE.

-bob@xmpp.org wants to publish prekey messages
+`bob@xmpp.org` wants to publish/store prekey messages in the Prekey Server:

-1. bob@xmpp.org logs to his server (talk.xmpp.org).
+1. `bob@xmpp.org` logs to his server (`talk.xmpp.org`).
-1. bob@xmpp.org uses service discovery to find a prekey server on his server (prekey.xmpp.org).
+1. `bob@xmpp.org` uses service discovery to find a Prekey Server on his server (`prekey.xmpp.org`).
-   1. The service discovery also informs the prekey server's long-term public key.
+   1. The service discovery also informs the Prekey Server's long-term public key.
-1. bob@xmpp.org discovers the capabilities of prekey.xmpp.org.
+1. `bob@xmpp.org` discovers the capabilities of `prekey.xmpp.org`.
-   1. prekey.xmpp.org is capable of all features of a prekey server.
+   1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
 1. bob@xmpp.org generates 3 prekeys:
    1. prekey1: instance tag 90
    1. prekey2: instance tag 90
    1. prekey3: instance tag 90
-1. bob@xmpp.org sends DAKE-msg1 to prekey.xmpp.org.
+1. `bob@xmpp.org` sends DAKE-1 to `prekey.xmpp.org`:
    1. TODO: details of how ephemeral keys will be generated.
-1. bob@xmpp.org receives DAKE-msg2 from prekey.xmpp.org/123980831.
-(The resource
+1. `bob@xmpp.org` receives DAKE-2 from `prekey.xmpp.org/123980831`: (the
-   identifies this DAKE).
+   resource identifies this in progress DAKE):
    1. TODO: details of how ephemeral keys will be generated.
-   1. bob@xmpp.org verifies prekey.xmpp.org long-term public key.
+   1. `bob@xmpp.org` verifies `prekey.xmpp.org` long-term public key.
-1. bob@xmpp.org sends DAKE-msg3 to prekey.xmpp.org/123980831.
+1. `bob@xmpp.org` sends DAKE-3 to `prekey.xmpp.org/123980831`:
-   1. TODO: details of how to attach prekeys to the DAKE-msg3.
+   1. TODO: details of how to attach prekeys to the DAKE-3.
-   1. DAKE-msg3 also contains prekey1, prekey2, prekey3.
+   1. DAKE-3 also contains prekey1, prekey2, prekey3.
-1. bob@xmpp.org receives a SUCCESS/FAILURE msg from prekey.xmpp.org/123980831.
+1. `bob@xmpp.org` receives a SUCCESS/FAILURE message from
+   `prekey.xmpp.org/123980831`.

-alice@jabber.org wants to send an offline message to bob@xmpp.org
+`alice@jabber.org` wants to send an offline message to `bob@xmpp.org`:

-1. alice@jabber.org logs to his server (xmpp.jabber.org).
+1. `alice@jabber.org` logs to his server (`xmpp.jabber.org`).
-1. alice@jabber.org uses service discovery to find a prekey server on bob's server (prekey.xmpp.org).
+1. `alice@jabber.org` uses service discovery to find a Prekey Server on Bob's server (`prekey.xmpp.org`).
-   1. The service discovery also informs the prekey server's long-term public key.
+   1. The service discovery also informs the Prekey Server's long-term public key.
-1. alice@jabber.org discovers the capabilities of prekey.xmpp.org.
+1. `alice@jabber.org` discovers the capabilities of `prekey.xmpp.org`.
-   1. prekey.xmpp.org is capable of all features of a prekey server.
+   1. `prekey.xmpp.org` is capable of all features of a Prekey Server.
-1. alice@jabber.org asks prekey.xmpp.org for prekeys from bob@xmpp.org.
+1. `alice@jabber.org` asks `prekey.xmpp.org` for prekeys from `bob@xmpp.org`.
-1. prekey.xmpp.org delivers 3 prekeys to her:
+1. `prekey.xmpp.org` delivers 3 prekeys to her:
-   1. Server has the following prekey messages stored for bob@xmpp.org
+   1. Server has the following prekey messages stored for `bob@xmpp.org`
       1. prekey1: instance tag 90.
 Expired.
       1. prekey2: instance tag 90.
 Not expired.
       1. prekey3: instance tag 91.
 Not expired.
       1. prekey4: instance tag 91.
 Not expired.
-   1. Server chooses to deliver the following instance tags to alice@jabber.org
+   1. Server chooses to deliver the following prekey messages to `alice@jabber.org`:
       1. prekey2: instance tag 90.
 Not expired.
       1. prekey3: instance tag 91.
 Not expired.
-1. alice@jabber.org choses which prekey messages to use.
+1. `alice@jabber.org` choses which prekey messages to use:
-   1. Validate received prekey messages.
+   1. Validates the received prekey messages:
-      1. The received prekey messages are not expired.
+      1. Checks that they are not expired.
-      1. The received prekey messages are from different instance tags, no need to choose by latest expiration time.
+      1. As the received prekey messages have different instance tags, ther is no need to choose by latest expiration time.
-   1. Client asks the user if they want to send one message to each instance tag.
+   1. Client asks the user if they want to send one message to each instance
+      tag:
-      1. If user says: "yes", send one message to each instance tag.
+      1. If the user accepts, sends one message to each instance tag.
-      1. If user says: "no", send one message to the instance tag chosen by the user.
+      1. If user does not accept, sends one message to the instance tag/device chosen by the user.
-1. alice@jabber.org sends an offline encrypted message to bob@xmpp.org.
+1. `alice@jabber.org` sends offline encrypted messages to `bob@xmpp.org`.

 ## Attacks